This post may contain affiliate links. Read my disclosure policy.

 - Don’t stir after you’ve dropped in the dumplings.
 I repeat, do not stir!
 Stirring after the batter has been dropped into the soup will cause the dumplings to dissolve.

-On a cold day, it doesn’t get better than a bowlful of hearty chicken and dumpling soup paired with a side of crusty Gluten Free French Baguette for dunking.
-We often enjoy this soup as a meal in itself since it’s super filling, but it’s just as great to serve with a light side of Green Salad.
+On a cold day, it doesn’t get better than a bowlful of hearty chicken and dumpling soup paired with a side of crusty gluten free French baguette or gluten free cornbread for dunking.
+We often enjoy this soup as a meal in itself since it’s super filling, but it’s just as great to serve with a light side of green salad or crispy air fryer Brussels sprouts.
+For a true Southern-style feast, I also love serving this soup in gluten free bread bowls with a side of corn pudding casserole.

 Storing and Reheating Leftovers

+- Reheat.
+To reheat, place leftovers in a saucepan over medium-low heat until warmed through.
 I always reheat my soup on the stovetop versus in the microwave, as it’s the best way to preserve the texture of the dumplings.
-Place leftovers in a saucepan over medium-low heat until warmed through, and enjoy.

 Yes!
 This dumpling soup freezes well.
-I love keeping portions in my freezer for a cozy last-minute meal.
 Make sure to wait until the chicken and dumpling soup is completely cool, and freeze it airtight for up to 3 months.
 Thaw the soup in the fridge, and reheat it on the stovetop for best results.

 For the Soup: